craigmbooth/craigmbooth.github.io/pages/sourdough/index.md

 Flour is one place where it's worth spending a little bit more to get a better quality product.
 Depending on what I'm after, I'll generally use King Arthur all-purpose flour, or King Arthur Bread flour.

-The difference between these two flours is primarily the protien (gluten) content.
-Bread flour contains more protien, so the gluten network in the dough will get more strongly developed.
+The difference between these two flours is primarily the protein (gluten) content.
+Bread flour contains more protein, so the gluten network in the dough will get more strongly developed.
 The difference in the finished loaf is that bread made with bread flour is chewier, and has a more defined structure.

 I go back and forth on which I prefer.
 Do whatever works for you.